 Why order online? – our service offers the advantages of being quick and easy to use.
 It can also work out cheaper and we have different delivery options to suit you.
 Our service also includes a healthcare professional regulating the supply of your medicine to ensure it is safe for you.
-You can also purchase Buccastem M® from your local pharmacy or on a prescription from your doctor if you prefer.
+You can also purchase Buccastem M from your local pharmacy or on a prescription from your doctor if you prefer.

 Are there other alternative treatments? – migraines can be treated with over the counter painkillers such as paracetamol.
 If painkillers do not sufficiently reduce your symptoms, you can try treating your migraine with a medication called a triptan.
 For alternative treatments we offer, see the ‘alternatives to Buccastem’ section to the right.

-You only need Buccastem M® if your migraine is causing nausea or vomiting – it isn’t for simple everyday headaches.
+You only need Buccastem M if your migraine is causing nausea or vomiting – it isn’t for simple everyday headaches.
 It is for adults aged 18 years or over who have had their migraine previously diagnosed.
 You don’t need a diagnosis before each purchase though.

 If you need to tell whether you have migraines – they are best defined as a headache which can feel like a throbbing pain on one side of the head.
 The pain usually worsens when you move your head.
 Sometimes the pain can spread to your face or neck.
-There may be other symptoms such as:
+There may be other symptoms like:

-- Increased sensitivity to light or sound – this is the reason why people prefer to sit in a quiet dark room during a migraine attack
+- increased sensitivity to light or sound – this is the reason why people prefer to sit in a quiet dark room during a migraine attack

 Many people experience an aura before a migraine starts – symptoms include the following: